Unit 2 Compendium Review # 1

 Cellular Respiration

 Cellular respiration occurs in the cells Mitochondrion an organelle in the cytoplasm.
 Mitochondrion coverts energy of glucose into chemical energy of ATP molecules.
 During this process mitochondria uses up oxygen and gives off carbon dioxide.
 This process of cellular respiration of mitochondrion is very important to cellular metabolism.
 The blood is very important in this process because it’s the red blood cells that provide the oxygen and remove the carbon dioxide in the cells.
 As mentioned above after all the carbon dioxide has been switched out for oxygen the O2 deficient blood returns to the lungs to release the carbon dioxide in exchange for more O2 ,keeping the process repeating.
+(Picture of cellular respiration)

 Immunity and Microbes